 Flu vaccine: Given yearly.

 Pneumonia Vaccine: Given every 5-10 years, depending on your age and symptoms.
-Check with your doctor for the new pneumovax 23 vaccine.
+Check with your doctor for the latest pneumovax vaccine.

 General Medication Guidelines

 - Take medications as prescribed.